geeknozy/Arch-Linux-Installation-Guide/README.md

 --------------------------------------------------------------------------------------------------------------------------------<br />

-##### note : if you are stuck in any of the steps / find it confusing, or want to contribute / have any feedback.
-You can contact me below ways: <br />
+##### note : if you are stuck in any of the steps or find it confusing ? or want to contribute / have any feedback ?, feel free to contact me below ways: <br />

 ##### [Email me](geeknozy@protonmail.com) <br />